Lipoedema, Intimacy, and the Fear of Being Fully Seen

 Support is not about forcing positivity or pretending shame disappears overnight.
 Sometimes it is simply about slowly rebuilding a relationship with your body that is based less on fear and more on gentleness.

+Because intimacy becomes very difficult when a person feels they must constantly hide.
 And everybody deserves the experience of feeling emotionally safe enough to be fully seen.